Shine‘s heroes, villains, and everyone in between. Not including the plethora of minor cameos.

 In Shine: Trained Walter in all things from vampire-slaying to making good tea.
 After Bertie was nearly killed in a vampire attack, Jeeves let him in on the secret — and the two of them finally got together, so that the trio made an improvised family until Hellsing called Jeeves and Walter away to fight WWII.

-Integra’s father, and Alucard’s former Master.
-Ran Hellsing during WWII; locked Alucard away afterward.
-Taught Integra everything he knew about monster-hunting, before his tragic death when she was 13.
+Arthur Hellsing: Ran Hellsing during WWII; locked Alucard away afterward.
+Taught his daughter Integra everything he knew about monster-hunting, before his tragic death when she was 13.

 Hellsing Allies and Civilians

-Member of the Round Table Council, whose duties include supplying Hellsing with weapons and equipment.
+Round Table councillor whose duties include supplying Hellsing with weapons and equipment.
 Friends with Arthur during WWII.
 Got his position largely by being in the right womb at the right time, but turns out to be better suited for it than anyone could have guessed.

 Bertram Wooster, Lord Yaxley (Jeeves & Wooster)

 Absentminded but well-meaning member of the 1930s idle rich, with a flair for writing, playing piano, and accidentally getting engaged.
-Jeeves’ employer, and, later, partner and co-guardian of young Walter.
+Has trouble with the Wooster relations.
+Jeeves’ employer-turned-partner, and eventual co-guardian of young Walter.

 Hakim Atawari (Victorian Romance Emma)